-In the mid eighties, while exploring the power and wisdom of my own feelings and the subsequent physical and emotional healing, I wondered why I was never taught about my emotions as a child.
-I had been taught everything else, from reading and writing to geography, history, math, physics and chemistry - the list goes on.
-However, none of it taught me about myself!
+In the mid-eighties, while exploring the power and wisdom of my own feelings and then experiencing subsequent physical and emotional healing, I wondered why I was never taught about my emotions as a child.
+I had been taught everything else, from reading and writing to geography, history, math, physics, and chemistry — the list goes on.
+However, none of it taught me anything about myself!

-Why is it necessary to learn about our emotions, relationships and love through trial and error?
-Does wisdom come with age, or can it be taught to children?
+Why should we learn about our emotions, relationships, and love through trial and error?
+Does wisdom come with old age, or can it be taught to children?
 With these questions in my head, I decided to dedicate the next few years to creating the foundations for a new kind of education system.

-This process led me instead to the development of the Emotional Literacy (EL) program and campaign.
+This process led me to the development of the Emotional Literacy (EL) program and campaign.
 Hand-in-hand with this came the first non-profit organization and media company for the promotion of EL.
-These ventures are dedicated to teaching children and their parents how to use the energy and information of their emotions, for healthier, happier and more successful lives.
-Thus Enchante entertainment and Feel were born.
-With the help of many friends - teachers, doctors, authors, artists and business leaders (who became known as the enchanted family) - we conjured a vision for a generation of children who are passionate, compassionate and empathic.
+Thus Enchanté Entertainment (now Kids EQ) and Feel.org were born.
+These ventures are dedicated to teaching children and their parents how to use the energy and information of their emotions to live healthier, happier, and more successful lives.
+With the help of many friends — teachers, doctors, authors, artists, and business leaders (who became known as the enchanted family) — we conjured a vision of a generation of children who are passionate, compassionate, and empathic.

-What is Emotional Literacy and why is it important?
+What is Emotional Literacy?
+Why is it Important?

 As we evolve and our cultures change, new forms of literacy are required to give us the proper tools to deal with a broad and ever-changing spectrum of issues.

 Emotions are an integral part of human nature.
-Through them we respond to life in many different ways, such as with anger, happiness, fear, love and loneliness.
-Emotions influence our thoughts and actions; they inspire our needs; they affect our bodies and impact on our relationships.
-They are not enemies to be rebuffed, repressed or rejected but rather allies to be honored, understood and directed.
-Ignored, they become willful tyrants; respected, they are our cherished helpers.
+Through them we respond to life in many different ways, such as with anger, happiness, fear, love, and loneliness.
+Emotions influence our thoughts and actions; they inspire our needs; they affect our bodies; and they impact our relationships.
+They are not enemies to be rebuffed, repressed, or rejected but rather allies to be honored, understood, and directed.
+Ignored, they become willful tyrants.
+Respected, they are our cherished helpers.

-A major contributing factor to many of the problems in modern society is unawareness of the key role played by emotions.
+A major contributing factor to many of the problems in modern society is lack of awareness in most people of the vital role played by emotions.
 Emotional Literacy is a positive preventive tool, which properly understood, can assist society in solving many of its ills.
-Once acquired, it gives us an alternative to violence, illness, drug abuse, dysfunctional relationships, and global societal conflicts.
+It is the antidote to violence, illness, drug abuse, dysfunctional relationships, and global societal conflicts.